kubernetes/enhancements/keps/sig-network/3836-kube-proxy-improved-ingress-connectivity-reliability/README.md

 ###### What specific metrics should inform a rollback?

-The metric: `proxy_healthz_503_count` mentioned in [Monitoring requirements](#monitoring-requirements) will inform on red `healthz`.
+The metric: `proxy_healthz_total` (with label: 503) mentioned in [Monitoring requirements](#monitoring-requirements) will inform on red `healthz`.
-`proxy_livez_503_count` will inform on red `livez` state.
+`proxy_livez_total` (with label: 503) will inform on red `livez` state.
 If the `healthz` count is increasing but the `livez` does not: then a problem might have occurred with the node related reconciliation logic.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Once the change is implemented: the author will work with Kubernetes vendors to test the upgrade/downgrade scenario in a cloud environment.
+Given that the feature is purely in-memory for kube-proxy and determines the way it reports /healthz: upgrade-rollback-upgrade doesn't introduce additional value on top of regular feature tests.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?